 - There is a gift shop and cafe in the atrium downstairs.

-- While you are in Cambridge, you should also go punting on the Cam and visit the Cambridge American Cemetery.
+- When visiting Cambridge, you should also go punting on the Cam and visit the Cambridge American Cemetery.

 - Parking can be an issue in Cambridge, so try to take public transportation.

 The Weekly Postcard